How to Create Planner Stickers with Your Cricut. Learn how to create stickers for your planner with the Cricut Explore.

 Cricut Design Space file: Planner Dots

-- If you are having trouble with the print then cut feature and your machine reading the registration marks, close the top cover and be sure your light is clean.
-If it seems dirty, brush it off with a clean, dry paint brush.
+- If you are having trouble with the print then cut feature and your machine reading the registration marks, close the top cover and make sure the light is clean.
+If it seems dirty, brush it off with a clean, dry paintbrush.

 - To maintain the layout you have created without having to move around all of the layers, before selecting ‘GO’, choose ‘select all’ and then ‘attach’.
 This will keep your images exactly as you have them laid out in Design Space.

 - Once you flatten an image you can no longer change the color.